How To Track Macro Amounts in Foods

 So, now that you’ve calculated your TDEE and Macro amounts it’s time to start tracking the macros in what you eat.

-One of the most challenging aspects of Flexible Dieting or If It Fits Your Macros (IIFYM) is not only tallying your daily macro amounts but also figuring out how many grams of carbs, protein, and fat are in the foods you eat.
+One of the most challenging aspects of Flexible Dieting or Counting Macros is not only tallying your daily macro amounts but also figuring out how many grams of carbs, protein, and fat are in the foods you eat.

 - Using food nutritional labels to calculate macros.